alexellis/restic-minio-civo-learn-guide/README.md

 In this guide we will explore how to backup our local files to remote storage hosted on Civo, a developer-cloud in the UK.
 The tool of choice is [restic](https://restic.net/#quickstart) and [Minio](https://min.io) will be providing object storage.

+> ✅ Follow Civo on Twitter [@civocloud](https://twitter.com/civocloud)

 ![](/image/restic-civo.png)

 *Conceptual overview*

-> ✅ Follow Civo on Twitter [@civocloud](https://twitter.com/civocloud)

 ### An introduction the tools:

-Civo offers 50 USD free credits to new users.
+Civo offers 50 USD free credits to new users, [sign-up here](https://www.civo.com/signup).
 This will be enough to run a Medium-sized Instance with 50 GB of local SSD storage for over a month.

 #### Restic